j2scode/shinyHomePitch/index.md

 ## Explore Markets
-Build a query of geography, home value price ranges and growth rates, then examine the distribution of home values, and discover the top markets by home value growth and, for the top growth markets, a time series of price movements since 2000.
+Explore over 20,000 markets by geography, home value price ranges and growth rates, then examine the distribution of home values, and discover the top markets by home value growth and, for the top growth markets, a time series of price movements since 2000.

 <div style='text-align: center;'>
     <img height='400' src='http://www.daelmann.com/code/dataScience/shinyHome/images/explorer.png' />